-The Legislature creates the UT School of Public Health in Houston (now part of the UT Health Science Center - Houston).
+The Legislature creates the UT School of Public Health in Houston (now part of the UT Health Science Center at Houston).

-The Legislature creates the UT Medical School at Houston (now part of the UT Health Science Center - Houston).
+The Legislature creates the UT Medical School at Houston (now part of the UT Health Science Center at Houston).

-The Legislature creates the UT Dental School at San Antonio (now part of the UT Health Science Center - San Antonio).
+The Legislature creates the UT Dental School at San Antonio (now part of the UT Health Science Center at San Antonio).